supreethr23/dp-300-database-administrator/Instructions/Labs/04-configure-firewall-rule.md

     ![Picture 10](../images/dp300-lab4-img19.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    > - Hit the Validate button for the corresponding task.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    > - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-In this exercise, you've configured server and database firewall rules to access a database hosted on Azure SQL Database.
+>**Results:** In this exercise, you've configured server and database firewall rules to access a database hosted on Azure SQL Database.
 You've also used T-SQL statements to create a contained user, and used SQL Server Management Studio to check the access.

-### Review
+## Review
-In this lab, you have completed:
+In this lab, you have:

-- Configure Azure SQL Database firewall rules
+- Configured Azure SQL Database firewall rules.

-## You have successfully completed the lab
+## You have successfully completed the lab.